-Current direct use supplies and demands for each Subregion are shown in Table 1, while replenishment supplies are shown in Table 2.
-The categories of supply listed in the tables are defined below.
+Current direct use supplies for each subregion are shown in Table 1, while replenishment supplies are shown in Table 2.
+Demand projections are in each Subregional Plan and Appendix N. The categories of supply listed in the tables are defined below.
+The totals have been rounded to the nearest thousand acre-feet per year (AFY).